 For the makers, there are innumerable opportunities to avail and endless problems to solve.
 Starting up is an act of solving problems, taking chances, and moving ahead when everyone else lags behind.
 It takes courage to start, rigorous planning, arduous hard work, the foresight to expand and scale, and passion to stick with your venture.
 Land said: "We work by exorcising incessant superstition that there are mysterious tribal gods against you.
 Nature has neither rewards nor punishments, only consequences.
 You can use science to make it work for you."

 As the story goes:

-Once Edwin’s three-year-old daughter asked him why she couldn’t see a photo instantly after it was taken- an impossible question in the age of static photography.
+Once Edwin’s three-year-old daughter asked him why she couldn't see a photo instantly after it was taken- an impossible question in the age of static photography.
 But the question was asked to Edwin Land.
 So rather than dismissing the question as an impossible desire Land created a system of one-step photography (first demonstrated at a meeting of the Optical Society of America in February 1947).
-Land used the principle of diffusion transfer to reproduce the image recorded by the camera’s lens directly onto a photosensitive surface—which now functioned as both film and photo.
-Consequently, the instant photography was born and the Polaroid Land camera was first hit the store on November 26th, 1948.
+Land used the principle of diffusion transfer to reproduce the image recorded by the camera's lens directly onto a photosensitive surface---which now functioned as both film and photo.
+Consequently, instant photography was born and the Polaroid Land camera first hit the store on November 26th, 1948.

 Optimism and obsession are two common ingredients we have seen in the characters of almost all great people.
 From Edwin Land’s story, this very similarity of character again strikes us: